-You can also serve the dip recipe with tortilla chips, or make herbed toasts and serve them warmed.
+You can also serve the dip recipe with tortilla chips, or make herbed toasts and serve them warm.
 They give a great warm cold all in one bite deliciousness!

 You can also use your favorite cracker with these!
 Cream cheese dips are made for crackers and BLT dip is no exception!

 Will this easy dip recipe work well as a potluck or tailgating dip to travel with?
 It sure does!
 I’ve made the dip ahead then right before I leave I dump the toppings on top of the carrier bowl.
 Keep the dip in an airtight container in a cooler.
 Stir all the ingredients right before serving!

 How long will this dip last?
 I’ve never had leftovers except to be able to answer if this dip would keep the next day or so!
 It still tastes great the next day, but the bacon is not as crisp and the tomatoes get a little mushy.
 That being said, my husband still enjoyed it the next day without any complaints!
 But I do suggest it not go longer than 24 hours for the best enjoyment!

 PIN THIS DIP SO YOU’LL HAVE AN EASY DIP FOR LAST MINUTE GET TOGETHERS, GAME DAY CELEBRATIONS, POTLUCKS OR TO TRAVEL TO A TAILGATING PARTY!